octopus-network/octopus-docs/src/maintain/validator-deploy-manually.md

 #### 4. Start the validator node

-Set the Chain Spec file, and the values of bootnodes using the elements in the Boot Nodes array, execute the following command.
+Set option `--chain` with the Chain Spec file name downloaded from the step 2 above, and the option `--bootnodes` with the bootnodes' information from the step 3 above, execute the following command:

 ```bash